 The surge in the use of mobile software and cloud services has sparked a new relationship between IT and business processes.
-This shift has made terminologies such as data mining, big data, and business intelligence the new buzz words for modern businesses.
-These terms are inter-related and often carry similar meaning which could confuse most of us.
+This shift has made terminologies such as data mining, big data, and business intelligence the new buzzwords for modern businesses.
+These terms are interrelated and often carry similar meanings which could confuse most of us.
 Therefore, it is necessary to understand the key differences between the two important techniques widely used by businesses today – data mining and business intelligence.

-Analysis methodology: BI utilizes the past data in small or large scale.
-It is useful for the management to interpret past information and also to enhance their decision making capabilities.
-On the contrary, data mining techniques utilize computational intelligence to discover relevant business factors on a small scale.
+BI utilizes the past data on a small or large scale.
+It is useful for the management to interpret past information and also to enhance their decision-making capabilities.
+On the contrary, data analysis techniques utilize computational intelligence to discover relevant business factors on a small scale.
 The data helps management to identify potential opportunities and business factors that they were previously unaware of.

-Presentation of results: Business intelligence provides dashboards with consolidated views of the KPIs in the form of graphs and charts.
-In data mining, reports are presented with recommendations for strategic decision making.
+Business intelligence provides dashboards with consolidated views of the KPIs in the form of graphs and charts.
+In data mining, reports are presented with recommendations for strategic decision-making.

 Focus: BI helps to monitor factors such as price, value, temperature, total cost, etc. On the other hand, data mining identifies data patterns, which creates new analysis indicators for BI.

 BI is exposed to large datasets; however, they are limited to the processing of relational databases.
 Data mining, however, deals with smaller datasets, accompanying higher data processing expenses.